A topic from the subject of Environmental Chemistry in Chemistry.

 Key Concepts:

-Greenhouse Gases:* Some gases in the atmosphere, such as carbon dioxide and methane, trap heat from the sun, contributing to the greenhouse effect.
+Greenhouse Gases: Some gases in the atmosphere, such as carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and water vapor (H2O), trap heat from the sun, contributing to the greenhouse effect.
+While essential for maintaining a habitable temperature, increased concentrations of these gases due to human activities are leading to global warming and climate change.

 The Earth's atmosphere plays a crucial role in protecting the planet and supporting life.
 It provides essential gases for respiration, regulates temperature, and shields the Earth from harmful radiation.
 Understanding the chemical composition and structure of the atmosphere is essential for environmental science and climate change research.